-Leah submitted her in-country spouse visa application on 8 October 2022.
+Jenny submitted her in-country spouse visa application on 1 April 2023.

-Leah’s current Tier 5 (Youth Mobility Scheme) visa has an expiry date of 9 October 2022.
+Jenny’s current Tier 5 (Youth Mobility Scheme) visa has an expiry date of 2 April 2023.

 Please note that Section 3C does not take effect where an in-country spouse visa application is made after the applicant’s current leave has expired.

-Can I work in the UK whilst the in-country spouse visa application is processing?
+Can I work in the UK while the in-country spouse visa application is processing?

-Beatrice submitted an in-country UK spouse visa application on 4 March 2022.
+Betty submitted an in-country UK spouse visa application on 4 March 2023.

-Since Beatrice’s Tier 2 visa will automatically be extended until a decision has been made on the in-country UK spouse visa application, she can continue to work whilst the spouse visa is processing.
+Since Betty’s Tier 2 visa will automatically be extended until a decision has been made on the in-country UK spouse visa application, she can continue working while the spouse visa is processing.

 “My employer is telling me that I must pay for the super-priority service or that I must stop working since my current visa is expiring despite what you have said about Section 3C leave”